Governor Stone was built for Charles Greiner as a cargo freighter for

 Florida Department of State, Bureau of Historical Resources, Division

-of Historic Preservation, not only preserves her for the future, but
+of Historic Preservation, not only preserved her for the future, but

-also restores distintive features of coastal schooners.
-You can
+also restored distinctive features of coastal schooners.
+You could

 find her at rest at her home port in St. Andrews Marina in Panama City,